 “A considered mix of asset classes, sectors, regions and currencies offers protection from market shocks.
 A good fund manager will help investors capitalise on the opportunities that volatility brings and sidestep potential risks as and when they are presented,” explains Nigel Green.

 He concludes: “Savvy investors are staying invested and, in fact, increasing investments and not paying attention to or being spooked by short-term fluctuations and headlines.
-Working alongside an advisor, this is a solid strategy.”
+Working alongside an adviser, this is a solid strategy.”